MikhailProg/json.awk/README.md

 The beautifier is also a verifier since it follows RFC.

-`x.sh` is online beautifier it checks JSON string, number, grammar rules and print content immediately.
+`x.sh` is online beautifier it checks JSON string, number, grammar rules and prints content immediately.

 `z.sh` stores the parsed object and just when it is fully parsed print it.

 Run beautifiers: